ODEP - Office of Disability Employment Policy

 Ideas for Employers and Employees

 Activities conducted by individual employers and their employees are an important part of National Disability Employment Awareness Month (NDEAM).
-The ideas below are just a few ways they can participate.
+The ideas below are just a few ways they can participate, during the month of October, and all year long.
+For additional inspiration, check out Beyond NDEAM: Year-Round Employer Strategies for Advancing Disability Inclusion.

 - Review policies NDEAM is an opportune time to review your company's policies to ensure they convey a commitment to an inclusive workplace culture.
 For assistance in doing so, read Business Strategies that Work: A Framework for Disability Inclusion (see in particular the first section, "Lead the Way: Inclusive Business Culture").